AMD APUs vs Windows XP Part Three: A10-6790K with Radeon HD8670D

 Benchmark Nine: Colin McRae: DiRT (2007)

-Weird results here, great performance beating the A8 hands-down on 1% low and average framerate.
+Weird results here — great performance, beating the A8 hands‑down on both the 1% lows and the average framerate.

 Benchmark Ten: Crysis (2007)